open-telemetry/opentelemetry-specification/oteps/logs/4290-logger-enabled.md

 ## Explanation

-For (1) (2), the user can use the Logs API `Logger.Enabled` function, which tells the user wheteher a `Logger` for given arguments is going to emit a log record.
+For (1) (2), the user can use the Logs API `Logger.Enabled` function, which tells the user whether a `Logger` for given arguments is going to emit a log record.

 For (3) (4), the user can declarativly configure the Logs SDK using `LoggerConfigurator` to set the `disabled`, `minimum_severity_level`, `disabled_not_recorded_spans` of a `LoggerConfig`.